Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Results

 The magnetotransport measurements of the Cr\sub{1/3}NbS\sub{2} junctions show several phenomena, including anomalous magnetic hysteresis, magnetic field asymmetry, magnetic field aperiodicity, and a diode effect.
 All of these phenomena result in magnetic diffraction pattern measurements that are significantly distorted from an ideal Fraunhofer pattern.

 \hyperref[JunctionCharacteristics2]{Figure 3} shows resistance measurements in the junction with out-of-plane magnetic field sweeps of varying magnitude and direction.
-In \hyperref[JunctionCharacteristics2]{Figures 3a and 3b} the magnetic field is swept from positive to negative, with the yellow curve starting at \SI{0.05}{\tesla} and the superconducting gap region shifted significantly from zero field.
+In the left panels of \hyperref[JunctionCharacteristics2]{Figures 3a and 3b} the magnetic field is swept from positive to negative and vice versa in the right panels, with the yellow curves starting at \SI{\pm0.05}{\tesla}.
 Darker curves start at smaller field magnitudes and are shifted less.
-There is a clear hysteresis in the critical field gap, with no sweep centered at zero magnetic field, and this is more apparent in \hyperref[JunctionCharacteristics2]{Figure 3b} where the magnetic field scale is logarithmic.
+There is a clear hysteresis in the critical field gap, and no sweep with a superconducting region centered at zero field.
+This is more apparent in \hyperref[JunctionCharacteristics2]{Figure 3b} where the magnetic field scale is logarithmic.
 The size of the critical field gap also increases with the strength of the starting field.
 The observed hysteretic behavior is not consistent with standard ferromagnetic hysteresis.
 In a weak ferromagnet a large positive field strongly magnetizes the material and simultaneously weakens superconductivity.
 As the magnetic field is brought towards zero, the remnant magnetization should continue to weaken superconductivity, and to return to an un-magnetized state a small negative field must be applied to unpin the positive remnant magnetization, and so the proximitized superconductivity should be strongest (the critical current should be largest) at a small negative field.
 We report an opposite response, where a large positive (negative) magnetizing field does not need to be brought back to a negative (positive) field to recover a superconducting state; in fact a small positive (negative) field accomplishes this.
 Ferromagnetic Josephson junctions typically show either this expected behavior or negligible hysteresis.\cite{PhysRevB.80.220502,Ai2021,Qiu2023}